Woman’s Biggest Husband Is The Moon

 In review, that retaliation wasn’t wise.
 A manifest death threat to a public figure.
 Traceable.
 To be fair, half an hour later I was browsing mental health articles, for therapy and male groups.

-I am deep diving through my internet history when, quite suddenly, I find what I’m looking for.
+I was deep diving through my internet history when, quite suddenly, I found what I’m looking for.
 The sum that has been haunting me.
 Thirty seven thousand EUR.

 You will be: blood sample testing for syphilis, HIV, Hepatitis B and Hepatitis C (valid 3 month); spermogramme; blood type and Rh identification; infections guard (chlamydiosis, uro- and mycoplasmosis, herpes simplex, cytomegaly)

 There follows an itemised and costed list of science fiction.
 Anti-muller hormone tests.
 Koagulograms.
 Karyotype analysis and screenings.
 Some IVF fall backs, follicle puncture and ultrasound, oocytes.

 Seemingly, the same night, I lingered over the invitations of Yulia, a 27 year old non-smoker, 125 lbs and blood type O, from Saint Petersburg, looking swollen and mystical in professional soft focus.
 “I’m a cheerful person.
 I’m a teacher at the elementary school and I think children are the biggest happiness in life.
 I’ve already had my child so I want to help other people.”

 Yulia is available to surrogate for Heterosexual Couple, Gay Couple, Lesbian Couple, Single Woman

 Tonight the office is empty.
 The windows turned into mere reflection, for beyond them is sky black.
 I cannot see what Kacey Underwood sees.
 Working is all I do.
 I need friends.
 This I know.